rdkcentral/hal-doxygen/template/docs/pages/halSpec.md

 **Caller Responsibilities:**

-- Callers must assume full responsibility for managing any memory explicitly given to the module functions to populate.
-This includes proper allocation and de-allocation to prevent memory leaks.
 - Manage memory passed to specific functions as outlined in the API documentation.
-This includes allocation and proper deallocation to prevent leaks.
+This includes allocation and deallocation to prevent leaks.

 **Module Responsibilities:**

 - Handle and deallocate memory used for its internal operations.
 - Release all internally allocated memory upon closure to prevent leaks.

-### Example Statement - Memory Model - Option 2

-**Caller Responsibilities:**

-- Callers must assume full responsibility for managing any memory explicitly given to the module functions to populate.
-This includes proper allocation and de-allocation to prevent memory leaks.

 ----